-Colorful vintage-y Porto Portugal is a travel photographer's dream.
+Colorful vintage-y Porto Portugal is a travel photographer’s dream.
 Or just a dream.
-It's so dreamy that, right now, Porto is one of Europe's hottest destination.
-Here are 13 of Porto's best and most photogenic sites.
+It’s so dreamy that, right now, Porto is one of Europe’s hottest city destinations.

 1. Capela das Almas